yutzhead/thinkvantage-dashboard/README.md

 If the ThinkVantage button is usele... err, unused, it will automatically use it as a hotkey.

-tlp-gtk can be extended via plugins which are pythonic classes.
+ThinkVantage Dashboard can be extended via plugins which are pythonic classes.

 ```python
 class MyPlugin():